In this shot, we will learn how to create various classes in Scala, an object-oriented language.

 Note: In Scala, members are public by default.
 The keyword

-needs to be added before declaring a variable to limit its access within the class.
+privateneeds to be added before declaring a variable to limit its access within the class.

 We can define multiple types of classes in Scala, such as:

-Every class has one thing in common: the keyword class
+Every class has one thing in common: the keyword class, which is used to define it.

-keyword followed by the name of the class.
+In Scala, when we create a simple class, we define the class keyword followed by the name of the class.
 This structure is similar to how we create a class in C++ or Java.

-Let’s look at the implementation of a simple class named Vehicle
+Let’s look at the implementation of a simple class named Vehicle through the following example:

 class Vehicle {var carName: String = "Wagon R"var companyName: String = "Suzuki"var carPlateNo: Int = 69def CarDetails() : Unit = {println("Name of the Car: " + carName);println("Name of Company: " + companyName);println("Car Number plate no: " + carPlateNo);}}object Main {def main(args: Array[String]) : Unit = {var obj = new Vehicle();obj.CarDetails();}}

-The above code snippet implements a simple class, demonstrating how we can declare a function CarDetails
+The above code snippet implements a simple class, demonstrating how we can declare a function CarDetails and print the details of Vehicle that are stored in its variables.

-– just like a parameter – inside the square brackets []
+Generic classes are classes that take a type – just like a parameter – inside the square brackets [].

 This type of class is helpful for collection classes.